GannettDigital/api-docs/source/includes/_lips_tags.md

 |`global_master_advertiser_id`|No|The gmaid, that the tag is associated with|
 |`name`|Yes|The name that we want the tag to be changed to|

+### NOTE!
+IF YOU USE THE UPDATE WITHOUT A GMAID, ALL OF THE TAGS WITH THE GIVEN NAME WOULD BE UPDATED REGARDLESS OF THE GMAID

 ### Response Description

 | Field Name | Datatype | Description |